 Call and speak to a Dubuque Divorce Lawyer today.

 There is a statutory 90 day waiting period in Iowa before a divorce can be finalized by a Judge.
-However, in certain circumstances, this can be waived, particularly if you and your spouse have reached an agreement.
+However, in certain circumstances, this can be waived.

 No. Iowa recognizes "no fault" divorce.
 It does not matter why you want a divorce, you just need to be able to tell the Court that there has been a breakdown in the marriage and that it cannot be preserved.